 It’s the same easy homemade iced tea method I created using blackberries and earl grey tea in Blackberry Infused Earl Grey Iced Tea recipe.
 And have used using many different ones ever since.
 Like this peachy bourbon tea cocktail the Peach Tea Bourbon Smash .
 The steps are the same and the results are always outstanding.

 Stir up a big pitcher of this bright pink tea to have on hand for parties.
 Or whenever the need for refreshment hits!

 - Tea – Black tea is used in this raspberry tea recipe but you can mix it up and try other teas as well.
 Either loose leaf tea or tea sachets.
 Use loose leaf tea or tea sachets.
 Using tea bags allows you to save the strained fruit for another use.
 Tea infused fruit is delicious over ice cream or made into popsicles or maybe a tea infused fruit cobbler, ice cream, or jam for filling cookies.
 If you grow your own raspberries and have raspberry leaves available throw a few into the mix as well, either fresh or dried.
 Try rose petals or buds as well.
-There are many health benefits of raspberry leaves and roses too.

 - Fruit – fresh or frozen raspberries.
 Substitute other berries and fruits for the raspberries to make a range of fruit infused homemade tea recipes!
 The options are endless but wild berry tea, blackberry tea, peach tea, and blueberry tea are all delicious!

 - Sugar – granulated sugar to make sweet tea.
 Or substitute your favorite sweetener for the sugar.